ppy/osu-wiki/wiki/Contests/VMC/3/en.md

 - One mapper will select and map a song from **MARETU**, while the other will select and map a song from **mimizu**.
 - **Each team must submit two (2) separate maps** by the round deadline — one for each chosen song.
 - After submissions close, a short screening phase will occur.
   - Teams that are eliminated will be notified via osu! private message or Discord.

-*Tip:* Form your team and start planning early to avoid last-minute rushes.
-Further, we recommend planning ahead to future rounds when selecting your teammate.
+Tip: form your team and start planning early to avoid last-minute rushes.
+Plan ahead for future rounds when selecting your teammate.

 ### SWAP round